Purchase and Prepare Your Tomato Seed

 I advise planting 20% more seeds than the number of plants you’ll want to allow for seeds that may not germinate or seedlings that become damaged.
 It’s generally pretty easy to find a home for seedlings you won’t be using.
 Fill the container with dampened seed starting mix.
 Tamp downmix to get air out.
 Plant your seeds a maximum of 1/4 inch deep.
 Then tamp downmix again lightly.
 Dampen soil mix thoroughly with a gentle drizzling of water.

 Put your containers or tray into a loose-fitting plastic bag (leaving the end open for circulation.
 Some air circulation is good but don’t let the mix dry out because dry seeds won’t germinate.

 Wait for Germination:

 This is the hard part.
 Be patient.
 Place your containers in a warm location out of direct sunlight.
 Light is ok, but not needed during the germination process.

-If temperature is kept consistently and sufficiently warm, your tomato seeds will usually germinate within 5 to 10 days.
+If the temperature is kept consistently and sufficiently warm, your tomato seeds will usually germinate within 5 to 10 days.
 Best to keep temperature range 70 to 80F (21 to 27C).
 The lower the temperature the slower the germination.
 However, temperatures below 50F (10C) or above 95F (35C) are poor for germination.
 (Some varieties need more time to germinate.)
-When seeds start coming up remove tray from plastic bag.
+When seeds start coming up remove the tray from a plastic bag.

 Watch for the first seedlings, because they will need to be moved into a good light source as soon as they begin to emerge from the soil.
 If the light is not adequate, you will get long, leggy stems shooting up which is not good.